 – See the Governor List for a list of current governors

-– The declarations for governors are here – governor declaration of interests 2017
+– The latest declarations for governors are here – governor declaration of interests 2017

 Governors are volunteers.
 Parent governors are elected by parents, Foundation governors appointed by the Diocese in concorde with the Parish priest, Staff governors are proposed by staff and appointed by the headteacher